TimGnorski/llm-text-to-sql/README.md

 # LLM-based Text-to-SQL on Spider

-This repository contains my final project for the **Fundamentals of AI** course.
+This repository contains Group 2's final project for the **Fundamentals of AI** course.
 The goal is to train and evaluate a **T5-based Text-to-SQL model** on the **Spider** dataset, mapping natural language questions to SQL queries over relational databases.

 ---